- Related Links

-If you are a leader with a servant’s heart and you want to make a difference in your community—whether local, regional, or national—Taylor can prepare you for a fulfilling career in public service through the Politics & Public Service major (PPS).
+If you are a leader with a servant’s heart and you want to make a difference in your community—whether local, regional, or national—Taylor can prepare you for a fulfilling career in public service through the Politics & Public Service (PPS) major.

 This practical political science major focuses less on theory and more on experience—opening doors for you to start working in politics even as a college student.
-Your political studies curriculum will first teach you about political theory and policy making, and then immerse you into hands-on practicum/internship, semester study, and volunteer experiences in various levels of American government, non-governmental organizations, and public service.
+Your political studies curriculum will first teach you about political theory and policy making, and then immerse you into hands-on practicums/internships, semester studies, and volunteer experiences in various levels of American government, non-governmental organizations, and public services.

 Your Politics & Public Service degree will begin with foundational political science courses—allowing you to explore American, world, and comparative politics.
 You will also take advanced classes on public policy and administration, as well as constitutional law and community development.
 These courses will deepen and broaden your understanding of the political structure that influences society and your potential role in this structure.
 Your electives will complement your core classes and allow you to tailor your degree to your interests.
 You could take classes in U.S. or world history, global governance, political behavior, or American foreign policy.